ElectionDataAnalysis/electiondata/docs/User_Guide.md

       * Look for non-candidate lines in the file.
 Take a look at `Candidate.txt` to see if there are lines (such as undervotes) that you may not want included in your final results.
       * Look in `Candidate.txt` for BallotMeasureSelections you might not have noticed before.
 Remove these from `Candidate.txt` and revise their lines in `dictionary.txt`.
       * Our convention for internal names for candidates with quoted nicknames is to use single quotes.
 Make sure there are no double-quotes in the Name column in `Candidate.txt` and none in the cdf_internal_name column of `dictionary.txt`.
 E.g., use `Rosa Maria 'Rosy' Palomino`, not `Rosa Maria "Rosy" Palomino`.
 However, if your results file has `Rosa Maria "Rosy" Palomino`, you will need double-quotes in the raw_identifier column in `dictionary.txt`:
-      * Our convention for internal names for multiple-candidate tickets (e.g., 'Trump/Pence' is to use the full name of the top candidate, e.g., 'Donald J. Trump').
+      * Our convention for internal names for multiple-candidate tickets (e.g., 'Biden/Harris' is to use the full name of the top candidate, e.g., 'Joseph R. Biden').
 There should be a line in `dictionary.txt` for each variation used in the results files.
-E.g.:
 ```
 cdf_element	cdf_internal_name	raw_identifier_value
-Candidate	Donald J. Trump	Trump / Pence
+Candidate	Joseph R. Biden	Biden / Harris
-Candidate	Donald J. Trump	Donald J. Trump
+Candidate	Joseph R. Biden	Joseph R. Biden
 Candidate	Rosa Maria 'Rosy' Palomino	Rosa Maria "Rosy" Palomino
 ```